bustle/mobiledoc-kit/README.md

 editor.render(element);
 ```

-Parser hooks are called with two arguments:
+Parser hooks are called with three arguments:

 * `node` - The node of DOM being parsed.
 This may be a text node or an element.
 * `builder` - The abstract model builder.